Unity-Technologies/com.unity.webrtc/Plugin~/README.md

 ### Windows

-On windows, [chocolatey](https://chocolatey.org/) is used to install.
+On windows, first, the build process use the **clang** compiler.
+To install clang, see [MSDN](https://docs.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-170).
+And [chocolatey](https://chocolatey.org/) is used to install.

 ```powershell
 # Install CUDA